 Daylight savings time shifts can make an existing sleep disorder worse.
 The change in time can throw off normal sleeping schedules.
 At times you may feel as though you have lost sleep or wake up at odd hours and have difficulty getting back to sleep because of the change.
-But, there are ways to effectively manage a sleep disorder during daylight savings time with proper planning well before a daylight savings time shift is scheduled to occur.
+However, there are ways to effectively manage a sleep disorder during daylight savings time with proper planning well before a daylight savings time shift is scheduled to occur.

 What is Daylight Savings Time?